rsyslog/rsyslog/source/development/dev_oplugins.rst

 From the rsyslog point of view, plugins constitute separate projects.
 As such, we think plugins are not required to be compatible with GPLv3.
-However, this is no legal advise.
+However, this is not legal advise.
 If you intend to release something under a non-GPLV3 compatible license it is probably best to consult with your lawyer.